 TWRP recently added a new option in the "Advanced" section that's known as "Install Recovery Ramdisk."
 This allows you to install the TWRP image file directly to your system partition without needing a computer!
 It also means you won't have to juggle multiple files like mentioned earlier.
 It doesn't sound like much, but it's very beneficial once you're made aware of the cool new feature.

-Download the TWRP image file above then rename the file to "twrp" (or "twrp.img" if your computer is set to show file extensions) to make things easier during the install process.
+Download the TWRP image file above that corresponds to your Android version, then rename the file to "twrp" (or "twrp.img" if your computer is set to show file extensions) to make things easier during the install process.

 The fastest and easiest way to get to Fastboot Mode on the OnePlus phones is to enable the Advanced reboot setting from the developer options.
 Using this feature means you won't need to deal with button combinations or have to send a command from your computer to your phone.
 It's an effortless but beneficial little feature to have in your arsenal at all times.